saasbook/hw-rails-wordguesser/README.md

 * `GET  /lose`  -- redirected here when `show` action detects game lost

-3. To maintain the state of the game between (stateless) HTTP requests, you stored a copy of the `HangpersonGame` instance itself in the `session[]` hash provided by Sinatra, which is an abstraction for storing information in cookies passed back and forth between the app and the player's browser.
+3. To maintain the state of the game between (stateless) HTTP requests, you stored a copy of the `WordGuesserGame` instance itself in the `session[]` hash provided by Sinatra, which is an abstraction for storing information in cookies passed back and forth between the app and the player's browser.